How Social Media Motivates and Demotivates

 Don’t like searching for articles, reading every newspaper, or scanning all the health sites for the latest findings?
 If you have the right social media you don’t need to.
 Being attached to the right groups is like having a thousand extra eyes looking out for information for you.
 Some of them are bound to like doing that searching (and getting the kudos they do for finding something meaningful).

-Social media can keep you in the loop and well informed about the findings in whatever area you work in.
+Social media can keep you in the loop and well-informed about the findings in whatever area you work in.
 And having your curiosity constantly satisfied and tweaked by your social network is something that is immensely motivating.

 They can support you when times are dark

 You have your ups, you have your down.
 That’s life.
-The thing is, our down are much less likely to be severe when we have people around us that can. support us, help us and offer us guidance and often that’s exactly what we need when we’ve just hit one of life’s speed bumps – people who are there for us and ready to help us.
+The thing is, our down are much less likely to be severe when we have people around us that can. support us, help us, and offer us guidance and often that’s exactly what we need when we’ve just hit one of life’s speed bumps – people who are there for us and ready to help us.

 They are full of inspirational stories

 Feeling a little bit down?
 Then all you need to do is go onto social media for an hour and read the stories about other people and other lives.
-Within no time you’ll find some person who you can emulate, or who has things worse than you, or who awakens your empathy.
+Within no time you’ll find some person who you can emulate, who has things worse than you, or who awakens your empathy.
 And with that in your head and heart, you can once again find the energy to keep going.

 You can get answers to your questions

 Sometimes when you’re working on a project, you need to find something out and despite several tries at Google, you just can’t get the bots there to understand what it is you’re looking for.
-That can be immensely frustrating as you either have to find a way around this impasse, which might require you to redo a whole chunk of what you’re working on.
+That can be immensely frustrating as you have to find a way around this impasse, which might require you to redo a whole chunk of what you’re working on.
 Or you’ve got to find some other way to get the information.

 Social media can most certainly help with the latter.
-Human intelligence still outstrips that of bots and so if you ask your question there, people will often be able to give you the information you need and away by the impasse.
+Human intelligence still outstrips that of bots and so if you ask your question there, people will often be able to give you the information you need and away from the impasse.

-In fact, quite often people will volunteer information that you didn’t even know was out there and you can turn what you were doing something good into something great, just by making little tweaks.
+Quite often people will volunteer information that you didn’t even know was out there and you can turn what you were doing something good into something great, just by making little tweaks.
 That wasn’t possible before social media and that can be immensely motivating.

 You can post your goals on social media

-Making your goals public is a fantastic way to make it more likely that you’ll live up to them, as now you’re using not just your own desire to accomplish your goals, but also your own embarrassment if you don’t succeed as motivation to get them done.
+Making your goals public is a fantastic way to make it more likely that you’ll live up to them, as now you’re using not just your desire to accomplish your goals, but also your embarrassment if you don’t succeed as motivation to get them done.

 And since we all have negative emotions, why not use them to push us to do something positive?

 So publicize your goals on social media and discuss them with your friends.
-You might get motivated in your private life, you might get motivated at work.Heck, you might even end up inspiring other people to pursue their own goals and end up thanking you for it.
+You might get motivated in your private life, you might get motivated at work.
+Heck, you might even end up inspiring other people to pursue their own goals and end up thanking you for it.
 And there is probably no better way to become motivated than to feel that you’re an inspiration to other people.

 You can use it to recharge